jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - The main gimmick we want to mechanically capture is his rank.
 Rank is gained from dealing damage and is lost on taking damage.
  - Easy map to gain/loss of rank counters on dealing damage/taking damage.
 For game balance, Verso will lose all rank counters on a single hit.
+ - Resurrection ability because he's immortal.
  - Added an assortment of buffs and abilities that are conditional on the number of rank counters.
+ - "Phantom Stars" ultimate is paid in rank counters for game balance purposes.
+In game, none of Verso's abilities cost him is rank.

 ## Void Meteors